USDA getting tougher on salmonella in chicken products

 Eskin said the agency met with food safety experts and poultry processors for ideas on how to reduce contamination in processing.

+“It has the potential to shutter processing plants, cost jobs, and take safe food and convenient products off shelves.
+We’re equally concerned that this announcement was not science-based or data-driven,” said spokeswoman Ashley Peterson.

+She said the government already has the regulatory and public health tools to work with the industry to ensure product safety, adding that companies producing chicken meat have invested millions of dollars and have worked for more than a decade to reduce salmonella in raw chicken.

-Representatives of the National Chicken Council, a trade group, and Tyson Foods said they would withhold comment until they received details of the new USDA rule.
+A representative of Tyson Foods said the company would withhold comment until it received details of the new USDA rule.

 Diana Souder, a spokeswoman for Maryland-based Perdue Farms, also declined to comment but pointed out that the company belongs to the Coalition for Poultry Safety Reform, a group formed last year to work with USDA and others to reduce foodborne illnesses from salmonella contamination.